-1.7 PCI Express Connectors
+1.8 PCI Express Connectors

-The board provides the following PCI Express connectors:
+The boards provide the following PCI Express connectors:

-- One PCI Express x16 connector supporting simultaneous transfer speeds up to 8 GBytes/sec - Two PCI Express x1 connectors.
+- One PCI Express x16 connector.
+The x16 interface supports simultaneous (full duplex) transfer speeds up to 8 GBytes/sec.
+Single-ended (half duplex) transfers are supported at up to 4 Gbytes/sec. - Four PCI Express x1 connectors on the D925XCV board; two PCI Express x1 connectors on the D925XBC board.
 The x1 interfaces support simultaneous transfer speeds up to 500 MBytes/sec